-SJCPOA and the County of San Joaquin recognize that it is the exclusive right of the County except as may be provided otherwise by Civil Service Rules, this Memorandum of Understanding, or the Employer-Employee Relations Policy to make all decisions of a managerial or administrative character, including but not limited to:
+SJDAIA and the County of San Joaquin recognize that it is the exclusive right of the County except as may be provided otherwise by Civil Service Rules, this Memorandum of Understanding, or the Employer-Employee Relations Policy to make all decisions of a managerial or administrative character, including but not limited to:

-- (a) Hire, promote, transfer, assign, classify positions, retain employees, and to suspend, demote, discharge or take disciplinary action against employees. - (b) Lay off or demote employees from duties because of lack of funds, in the interest of economy, or other legitimate reasons.

-- (c) Determine the policies, standards, procedures, methods, means and personnel by which County operations are to be conducted. - (d) Take whatever actions may be necessary to carry out the mission of the County in situations of emergency, subject to meeting and conferring after the emergency to the extent required by section 1.5 (b). - (e) Nothing in this Memorandum shall be construed to interfere with the County's right to manage its operations in the most economical and efficient manner consistent with the best interests of all the citizens of San Joaquin County.
+- (a) Hire, promote, transfer, assign, classify positions, retain employees, and to suspend, demote, discharge or take disciplinary action against employees. - (b) Lay off or demote employees from duties because of lack of funds, in the interest of economy, or other legitimate reasons. - (c) Determine the policies, standards, procedures, methods, means and personnel by which County operations are to be conducted. - (d) Take whatever actions may be necessary to carry out the mission of the County in situations of emergency. - (e) Nothing in this Memorandum shall be construed to interfere with the County's right to manage its operations in the most economical and efficient manner consistent with the best interests of all the citizens of San Joaquin County.